-The Chair may direct that a vote be recounted to satisfy themselves of the result.
+The Chair may direct that a vote be recounted to satisfy themselves himself or herself of the result.

 59. Casting Vote

 In the event of a tied vote, the Chair must exercise a casting vote.

 59.1 The Chair may adjourn a meeting to consider how their casting vote will be cast.